spoonapps/docs/doc/about/spoonium_hub/spoonium_hub.md

+## Hub

 The [Spoonium Hub](http://spoonium.net/hub) is a public, SaaS platform for hosting and distributing Spoon images.

 Hub **repositories** host images for a single project.
 For example, images for each version of .NET can be found in the [spoonbrew/dotNet](http://spoonium.net/hub/spoonbrew/dotNET) repository.
 A repository houses the entire version history of a project.

-The hub can serve as an endpoint for end-user deployment as well as internal development.
+The hub can aid in end-user deployment as well as internal development.
 New application releases can be pushed to a public repository, where they can instantly be pulled and run by your end-users.

 Internal and pre-release builds can be held in private repositories only accessible by the members of your organization.